TheVNConnoisseur/croCKer/README.md

 While the code also documents how both formats are structured, here it is also the same information on a more accessible manner:
 SRP files are divided into 2 parts:
   * **Header**: Number of instructions (4 bytes)
-    * Number of files: each instruction is an entry, so we calculate how many of them the SRP file contains
+    * Number of files: each instruction is an entry, so we calculate how many of them the SRP file contains.
+The game engine does NOT follow this value, it can be completely wrong since it only checks for a specific end of script instruction (more on that later).
   * **Instructions**: The following structure gets repeated with the value obtained before: Instruction length (2 bytes) + Instruction type (2 bytes) + Instruction flags (2 bytes) + Instruction data (`Instruction length` - 2 - 2 bytes)
     * Instruction length: the length of a the instruction in bytes (the result only tells the amount of bytes the type, flags and data fields have).
     * Instruction type: the type of the command.
 While we can't be 100% sure for all the games, these are the most important ones that we can know based on their context: 0 is for text inside in-game, 1 is for when the player has to choose an option in-game, 2 is for loading images (character sprites of backgrounds) and 3 is for sounds (BGM or SE).